tn-py/search-by-vin/README.md

 # Search by VIN

-Search by VIN is a React-based web application that allows users to retrieve vehicle information by entering a Vehicle Identification Number (VIN).
+Search by VIN is a Next.js-based web application that allows users to retrieve vehicle information by entering a Vehicle Identification Number (VIN).
 This project uses the NHTSA (National Highway Traffic Safety Administration) API to decode VIN numbers and display relevant vehicle details.

 ## Features